syoyo/window-bootstrap/README.md

 Simple cross-platform C++ windowing bootstrap with ImGui support.

-Mac, Linux and Windows are supported.
+Mac, Linux and Windows(Visual Studio 2013 and 2015) are supported.

 ## Requirements

 * OpenGL 2.x
 * premake5(optional. required to build example program)
+* GTK+3(optional. required for nativefiledialog support)

 ## Build on Mac and Linux

     $ premake5 gmake
     $ make

+### Optional build on linux

+You can enable nativefiledialog support with `--with-gtk3nfd` premake options(GTK+3 required)

+    $ premake5 --with-gtk3nfd gmake

 ## Build on Windows

+    > premake5.exe vs2013

+Or

+    > premake5.exe vs2015

-## Use your project.
+## How to use codes in your project.

-Please simply copy necessary files into your project.
+Please simply copy following directories/files into your project.

+* nativefiledialog/
+* OpenGLWindow/
+* ThirdPartyLibs/
+* imgui codes

 ## License